What’s in your tactical medical kit?

 - More invasive airway control devices, like endotracheal intubation or supraglottic airways such as King tubes

-Routine medicines: Most EMS providers are not allowed to administer over the counter (OTC) medications, as it is not in their scope of practice.
+Routine medicines.
+Most EMS providers are not allowed to administer over-the-counter (OTC) medications, as it is not in their scope of practice.
 However, making OTC meds available to team members has largely been an acceptable alternative.
 In reality, this is by far the most common request by team members for medic services.
-The medic is the go-to guy or gal for just about anything related to the health and well-being of team members.
+The medic is the go-to for just about anything related to the health and wellbeing of team members.